blckink/partydeck-rs/README.md

 - Controller navigation support in the launcher is super primitive; I'd love to try making a more controller-friendly, Big-Picture-style UI in the future, but have no immediate plans for it.
 - Games using Goldberg might have trouble discovering LAN games from other devices.
 If this happens, you can try adding a firewall rule for port 47584.
 If connecting two Steam Decks through LAN, their hostnames should be changed from the default "steamdeck".

-## Troubleshooting Input

-PartyDeck reads controllers through the standard `evdev` interface.
-Most devices expose an `/dev/input/event*` node when the correct kernel driver is loaded.
-If your controller only shows up as `hidraw` and no event device appears, the launcher will not detect it.
-Make sure the appropriate driver (such as `hid-playstation` for PS5 pads) is loaded and check `/dev/input/` again.
-You can load the driver with `sudo modprobe hid-playstation` on kernels that include it.
-Updating your kernel or enabling the module may be necessary on some distributions.

-DualSense controllers expose their touchpads through this driver as a separate input device.
-If the touchpad only responds while holding the PS button, ensure that the `hid-playstation` module is loaded and that no user-space daemon is grabbing the device.
-Reconnecting the controller after loading the module usually resolves this issue.

 ## Credits/Thanks